- 40 + chilling

-In a small saucepan, place butter, sugar and treacle syrup over a low heat stirring, until butter has melted and sugar has dissolved.
+In a small saucepan, place butter, sugar, treacle syrup and Vanilla Bean Paste over a low heat stirring, until butter has melted and sugar has dissolved.
 Pour into a large bowl and set aside to cool for 10 minutes.

 Preheat oven to 160°C (fan forced).
 Grease and line a 16cm x 26cm brownie tin with baking paper allowing 2cm of baking paper to extend beyond the tin, then spray paper with baking spray.
 Roll 2/3 of the dough (550g) into a rectangle and press into base of tin.
 Bake for 15 minutes.
 Allow to cool in tin.

 While base is cooking, line two baking trays with baking paper.
 Roll remaining dough to 4mm thick between two sheets of baking paper.
 Cut star-shaped cookies in various sizes from the dough and place on prepared trays.
 Once base has finished cooking, bake cookies for 3-5 minutes depending on size.
 Allow to cool on tray.

 Place ½ cup of water in the bowl of a stand mixer fitted with a whisk attachment and sprinkle over gelatine.
 Set aside.

 In a medium saucepan, combine ¼ cup of water, sugar and glucose.
 Heat over low heat until sugar has dissolved then increase to medium heat until sugar reaches 112°C (soft ball stage).